Princess Carolina de Bourbon de Parme: Education and career

 Princess Carolina studied political science at University of Amsterdam and Harvard University, and also has an M.Sc. in Forced Migration from the University of Oxford.
 She has had a career at the United Nations.
-For this organisation she was stationed at the UN headquarters in New York City, as well as problematic areas such as Eritrea, the Gaza Strip, and in Acheh (Indonesia) after the 2004 Indian Ocean tsunami.
+For this organisation she was stationed at the UN headquarters in New York City, as well as problematic areas such as Eritrea, the Gaza Strip, and in Aceh (Indonesia) after the 2004 Indian Ocean tsunami.
 She is currently employed at the United Nations in Geneva, in the Organisation for the Coordination of Humanitarian Affairs (OCHA).

 Marriage

-On 9 January 2012, it was announced Carolina would marry Albert Alphons Ludgerus Brenninkmeijer, (born 16 May 1974), a member of the wealthy Brenninkmeijer family.
-The civil marriage took place on 21 April 2012 at Wijk bij Duurstede.
-The church wedding took place at the San Miniato al Monte on 16 June 2012 in Florence, Italy.
-The couple have two children, a daughter and a son:
+On 9 January 2012, it was announced that Princess Carolina would marry Albert Alphons Ludgerus Brenninkmeijer (born 16 May 1974), a member of the wealthy Brenninkmeijer family.
+The civil marriage took place on 21 April 2012 at Wijk bij Duurstede, while the religious wedding took place at the San Miniato al Monte on 16 June 2012 in Florence, Italy.
+They had two children: